fashion-ai-dev/LLM-Agents-MOOC-Hackathon/readme.md

 ### Step 2: Build and Run the Containers

-Run the following command to build and start the backend and frontend services:
+Open the Docker Desktop application then run the following command to build and start the backend and frontend services:

 ```bash
 docker-compose up --build